stucchio/Homepage/content/assorted_links_nov_15_2014.md

 [Suddenly, the opposite happened](http://superginbaby.wordpress.com/2014/10/28/suddenly-the-opposite-appeared/).
 This article is a great takedown of the anti-intellectualism that various folks are pushing on computing under "won't someone think of the women/minorities/children" banner.

 First go read this article on [Japanese Zoning Regulations](http://urbankchoze.blogspot.in/2014/04/japanese-zoning.html).
 It's a very interesting look at how Japanese zoning regulations are far more rational than American ones.
 The basic idea is that Japanese zoning rules restrict the amount of *nuisance* allowed in a region - you are permitted to build a low nuisance home in a region zoned for medium nuisance (light commercial).
 In contrast, American zoning rules restrict areas to an exclusive use (i.e., shop or home, not both).
 After you read this article, read this article on [Social Technology and Anarcho Tyranny](http://www.moreright.net/social-technology-and-anarcho-tyranny/).

+[Hollaback and Why Everyone Needs Better Research Methods, And Why All Data Needs Theory](https://medium.com/message/that-catcalling-video-and-why-research-methods-is-such-an-exciting-topic-really-32223ac9c9e8).
+I didn't watch enough of the video to catch the racism, but yeah.
+WTF.

 [This Time Isn't Different](http://www.overcomingbias.com/2014/11/this-time-isnt-different.html) - Robin Hanson on the [AI Winter](http://en.wikipedia.org/wiki/AI_winter).